upbound/docs/content/spaces/kind-quickstart.md

 To get started with Upbound Spaces, you need:

 - An Upbound Account string, provided by your Upbound account representative
-- A license token in the form of a token.json, provided by your Upbound account representative
+- A `token.json` license, provided by your Upbound account representative
 - `kind` installed locally

 {{< hint "important" >}}